I'm the Villainess, So I'm Taming the Final Boss: Characters

 The youngest child and only daughter of the Duke d'Autriche, Alieen grew up overshadowed by her three older brothers until the Crown Prince of the Ellemeyer Empire proposed to her.
 The engagement gave Aileen purpose, leading her to work hard and excel in sports and studies.
 Her dedication made her appear vain and snobbish to her peers, who ostracized her.
-In her previous life, she was a terminally ill Japanese teenager obsessed with the fictional otome game Regalia of Saints, Demons and Maidens, playing its paths countless times while hospitalized.
-When her memories of her past life return, Aileen realizes she is destined to die in the normal course of events.
-To avoid her demise, Aileen decides to earn the loyalty of the final boss meant to kill her, using her vast knowledge of the original game in her favor.
-Though her initial goal is to avoid death, she develops feelings for the final boss.
+In her previous life, she was a terminally ill Japanese teenager obsessed with the fictional otome game Regalia of Saints, Demons and Maidens.
+Aileen wants to use her position to create a better, more equal world for humans and demons alike.